There are 2 advertising codes of practice that describe how businesses should advertise.

 - political advertising

-Broadcast media (eg TV, radio)
+Broadcast media (for example TV, radio)

 You must follow the CAP broadcast code, which covers issues including taste, decency and product placement.